pyeventsourcing/eventsourcing/docs/topics/application.rst

 A notification log can be used to propagate the state of an application as a sequence of domain event notifications.

-The application object's ``log`` attribute holds an instance of the library's :class:`~eventsourcing.application.LocalNotificationLog` class.
+The application object's ``log`` attribute has an instance of the library's :class:`~eventsourcing.application.LocalNotificationLog` class.
 The notification log presents linked sections of
 `event notification objects <persistence.html#event-notification-objects>`_.
 The sections are instances of the library's :class:`~eventsourcing.application.Section` class.

-Each event notification has an ``id`` that holds the unique integer ID of the event notification.
+Each event notification has an ``id`` that has the unique integer ID of the event notification.
 The event notifications are ordered by their IDs, with later event notifications having higher values than earlier ones.